 Dr. James Durham has been widely acknowledged as the first recognized African American to be a physician in the United States.
 Due to lack of detailed documentation of his life, little is known about him including the date and manner of his death, as he would go missing in 1802, never to be seen again.
 While some believe he may have been murdered because of his success as a doctor, others think he left Philadelphia, Pennsylvania to practice elsewhere in the world.

 James Durham was born in 1762 in Philadelphia.
 He lived and worked most of his early life as a slave, owned by slaveholders who were themselves doctors.
 Dr. John Kearsley was the owner who taught Durham as a child to read and write fluently in Spanish and French.
 Kearsley also introduced Durham to medicine by teaching him the principles of pharmacy.
 From this, Durham swiftly gained a variety of health-related experience due to his exposure to Dr. Kearsley’s medical practice.
-After the death of Dr. John Kearsley in 1776, James Durham, at the age of 15, was sold to one other owner, Dr. George West, who in turn helped the young enslaved person to expand his knowledge of medicine.
+After the death of Dr. John Kearsley in 1776, James Durham, at the age of 15, was sold to Dr. George West, who in turn helped the young enslaved person to expand his knowledge of medicine.

 In 1783, when Durham was 21, he was sold to Dr. Robert Dow, a prominent Scottish-born physician living in New Orleans, Louisiana.
 Dow, despite being Durham’s enslaver. would also become a genuine friend who aided young Durham in further strengthening his medical training.
 Dow allowed Durham to practice on patients of varying race while working with him, which is the first recorded instance in the United States of a black person trained in medicine being allowed to work with patients of any racial background.
 Later in 1783, Dow either granted Durham his freedom, or Durham paid for his liberation from the earnings he received from the patients he treated.
 Durham would now practice medicine independently in New Orleans, specializing in throat medicine.